MansoorMajeed/archived-esc.sh-hugo/content/blog/2013-06-15-what-to-do-when-your-computer-running-ubuntu-freezes.md

 ---

 > Note: This is almost 10 years old post, but the steps are still the same.
-> Even though the post is for "Ubuntu", it should work for anything, like Linux Mint, PopOS! etc
+> Even though the post is for "Ubuntu", it should work for anything, like Linux Mint, PopOS! etc.
+>
 > I often mention to use `Ctrl+Alt+T` to bring up the terminal, it may or may not work based on the Linux distro you
 > are using.
 So, if it does not work, look for your distro specific keyboard shortcut to bring up
 > a terminal window